ungoogled-software/ungoogled-chromium/docs/developing.md

 For new flags, first add a constant to `third_party/ungoogled/ungoogled_switches.cc` (by modifying patch `resources/patches/ungoogled-chromium/add-third-party-ungoogled.patch`).
 Then, use this constant in the steps outlined above.

-## Notes on updating base bundles
+## Notes on updating bundles

-To develop a better understanding of base bundles, have a look through [docs/design.md](docs/design.md) *and* the existing base bundles.
-Reading only docs/design.md may make it difficult to develop intuition of the configuration system, and only exploring existing base bundles may not lead you to the whole picture.
+* It is highly recommended to have a read through [docs/design.md](docs/design.md) *and* reference existing bundles to understand the divisions of configuration.

-Anytime the base bundles or patches are modified, use `devutils/validate_config.py` to run several sanity checking algorithms.
+* Anytime the bundles or patches are modified, use `devutils/validate_config.py` to run several sanity checking algorithms.
+* Whenever patch orders or patches are modified, use `devutils/validate_patches.py` for validation.
+See the following section for more details on updating patches.

 ## Workflow of updating patches